 Few couples enjoy full income parity, and that's the beauty of what the Canada Revenue Agency (CRA) used to call the spousal RRSP-recently rebranded as the spousal or common-law partner RRSP.

 The tax deferred savings vehicle allows a higher-income earner to contribute to the RRSP of a lower-income-earning spouse, and then deduct the amount of that deposit from his or her earned income.
+You can use our comparison tool to see some of the best RRSP rates in Canada.

 The objective of this favourable tax treatment is to level out the retirement income of each partner within the couple, and ensure that when the RRSP is converted to a registered retirement income fund (RRIF) that the lower-income spouse withdraws funds at their lower tax rate.